 REMEMBER: Your grant routing deadline is before the sponsor deadline.
 Use Grant Services & Analysis' Deadline Calculator to determine your school deadline.

 ORSP requires proposals no later than four (4) business days in advance of the sponsor’s deadline date and time, and the Medical School Submission Policy requests all proposals arrive to Grant Services & Analysis seven (7) business days prior to the project being submitted by campus.
 This means that the Medical School deadline that should be added to the PAF is a total of ten (10) business days prior to the sponsor’s deadline.

 For additional information on Streamlined Review Services, Proposal Review Checklists, Required Proposal Components, and Medical School Department Contacts & Authorized Signers, visit the Pre-Award page.

 The Proposal Review Checklists can be used to verify the completeness of the documents required in a grant application prior to routing the proposal.

 The Proposal Finalization Checklist provides you with key items to check before finalizing a proposal (reflective of issues commonly found prior to submission).

-For more information, visit the Grant Review & Analysis Pre-Award page.
+For more information, visit the Grant Services & Analysis Pre-Award page.